Azure-Samples/ai-rag-chat-evaluator/README.md

 This repo includes a script for generating questions and answers from documents stored in Azure AI Search.

+> [!IMPORTANT]
+> The generator script can only generate English Q/A pairs right now, due to [limitations in the azure-ai-generative SDK](https://github.com/Azure/azure-sdk-for-python/issues/34099).

 1. Create `.env` file by copying `.env.sample`
 2. Fill in the values for your Azure AI Search instance: